vegaprotocol/documentation/docs/tutorials/oracles.md

 # Oracles

 ## Who can submit Oracle Data
 Any Vega keypair can submit oracle data to the chain.
 In the configuration for a market, an Oracle Specification field dictates which oracle data feeds it is interested in.
-This specification mean that a market creator will choose in advance a price source, and which fields are required for the market to operate.
+This specification mean that the creator of an instrument for a market will choose in advance a price source, and which fields are required for the market to operate.

-## Choosing an Oracle for a market
+## Choosing an Oracle for a market instrument

 ## Submitting Oracle Data